Severe cyclonic storm to cross between Puri and Sagar Island

 Bhubaneswar: The low pressure area over the Bay of Bengal on Monday intensified and is likely to turn into a cyclonic storm by October 23 which will cross between Puri in Odisha and Sagar Island in West Bengal, the IMD said.

-The IMD in its latest message said: "…continuing its move the system is very likely to cross north Odisha and West Bengal coasts between Puri and Sagar Island during the night of October 24 and early morning October 25 as a severe cyclonic storm with a wind speed of 100-110 kmph with gusting 120 kmph."
+The India Meteorological Department, in its latest message, said: “…continuing its move, the system is very likely to cross North Odisha and West Bengal coasts between Puri and Sagar Island during the night of October 24 and early morning October 25 as a severe cyclonic storm with a wind speed of 100-110 kmph with gusting 120 kmph.”

+The national weather agency said the low-pressure area over the Bay of Bengal and adjoining Andaman Sea moved west-nortwestwards and lay as a well-marked low-pressure area over east-central Bay of Bengal at 11.30 am on Monday.”It is very likely to move west-northwestwards and intensify into a depression by October 22 morning and into a cyclonic storm by October 23, over east-central Bay of Bengal.
+Thereafter, it is very likely to move northwestwards and reach northwest Bay of Bengal off Odisha-West Bengal coasts by October 24 morning,” the IMD said.

-IMD DG Mrutyunjay Mohapatra had said that Odisha is likely to bear the maximum brunt of the cyclonic storm.
-State Revenue Minister Suresh Pujari said Odisha government is fully prepared to tackle cyclone Dana.
-Pujari urged the people not to panic.
-He said the government has decided to deploy ODRAF and initiate evacuation process from vulnerable areas.
+The IMD has advised fishermen to return to shore by Monday evening and not to venture into the sea till October 26.
+The IMD DG, Mrutyunjay Mohapatra, had on Sunday said that Odisha is likely to bear the maximum brunt of the cyclonic storm.
+The cyclone would spend maximum time on the Odisha coast leading to heavy to very heavy rainfall and high speed wind up to 100 km/hour.